Clean eating | Dairy-free option | Soy-free option | Gluten-free option | Nut-free

 In broth, substitute 2 Tbsp cornstarch + 1/4 cup cold water to thicken.

-In dumplings, substitute 1 cup gluten-free flour of choice (I used King Arther Measure for Measure), plus 1/4 tsp Xanthan gum if your flour blend doesn’t include it, and add 1 egg yolk to the liquid mixture.
-Whisk liquid mixture well before incorporating into dry mixture, and remember that you won’t use all of the liquid.
+In dumplings, substitute 1 cup gluten-free flour of choice (I used a blend of equal parts millet, brown rice, and tapioca flour), plus 1/4 tsp guar gum.
+Whisk liquid mixture well before incorporating into dry mixture; you might not use all of the liquid.

 - In a large pot, heat oil over medium heat.
 Add vegetables and cook 3 minutes, stirring frequently.
 Add chicken broth, water, and chicken (if using uncooked chicken).
 Bring to a simmer and cook 10-15 minutes or until chicken is cooked through.